meppent/paradigm-ctf-2022-writeup/sourcecode/README.md

 EQ
 PUSH1 [line of the penultimate opcode of the block] JUMPI
-DUP1 // if we arrive here, then it is from the third block DUP1 // we duplicate 2 time what is on the stack
+DUP1 // if we arrive here, then we are in the third block DUP1 // we duplicate 2 time what is on the stack
 PUSH1 0x00  // --
 MSTORE      //